Sankrail, Jhargram (community development block): Red corridor

-106 districts spanning 10 states across India, described as being a part of the Left wing extremism activities, constitutes the Red corridor.
-In West Bengal the districts of Pashim Medinipur, Bankura, Purulia and Birbhum are part of the Red corridor.
+The Red corridor, which consists of 106 districts across 10 states in India are described a part of the Left wing extremism activities.
+This includes the districts of Pashim Medinipur, Bankura, Purulia and Birbhum in West Bengal.
 However, as of July 2016, there has been no reported incidents of Maoist related activities from these districts for the previous 4 years.
 In the period 2009-2011 LWE violence resulted in more than 500 deaths and a similar number missing in Paschim Medinipur district.

 The Lalgarh movement, which started attracting attention after the failed assassination attempt on Buddhadeb Bhattacharjee, then chief minister of West Bengal, in the Salboni area of Paschim Medinipur district, on 2 November 2008 and the police action that followed, had also spread over to these areas.
 The movement was not just a political struggle but an armed struggle that concurrently took the look of a social struggle.
 A large number of CPI (M) activists, and others active in different political parties, were killed.
 Although the epi-centre of the movement was Lalgarh, it was spread across 19 police stations in three adjoining districts – Paschim Medinipur, Bankura and Purulia, all thickly forested and near the border with Jharkhand.
 The deployment of CRPF and other forces started on 11 June 2009.
 The movement came to an end after the 2011 state assembly elections and change of government in West Bengal.
 The death of Kishenji, the Maoist commander, on 24 November 2011 was the last major landmark.

 From 2009 Maoist violence had rapidly spread across eleven western CD blocks of the district: Binpur I, Binpur II, Salboni, Garhbeta II, Jamboni, Jhargram, Midnapore Sadar, Gopiballavpur I, Gopiballavpur II, Sankrail and Nayagram.